The Costs of Buying a House in QLD

 Home Loan Deposit

-Currently in Brisbane all you need is a 5% deposit to purchase a house.
+Currently in Brisbane all you usually need is a 5% deposit to purchase a house, however please refer to how much deposit do I need to buy a house in Qld for eligibility and details.
 Based on a $400,000 house, this would equate to $20,000.
 There are currently loan products available with no upfront or ongoing fees, but whether there are any fees applicable will, of course, depend on your personal circumstances.
 When using a deposit below 20%, banks will require that you pay Lenders Mortgage Insurance (LMI); however, this charge can be added into the loan and is not needed to be paid upfront.

 Total costs of Buying a House in QLD